 - salt and pepper

-First prepare the tomato paste.
-Cut deseeded tomatoes and onion into small pieces.
-Place into a blender; add aji amarillo paste, salt, pepper and the juice of half a key lime.
-Blend for just a few seconds to get a still chunky, but finely diced paste.
+- First prepare the tomato-onion-chili paste: deseed tomatoes and cut into small pieces; cut onions into small pieces; place into a blender; add aji amarillo paste, salt, pepper and the juice of half a key lime; blend for just a few seconds to get a still chunky, but finely diced paste.
 Set aside for 15 minutes.

 - Then cut the avocados in half, remove the seed and scoop out the ripe flesh.
 Mash with a fork until creamy and smooth.

 - Now combine the mashed avocado, the tomato-onion-chili paste and a few chopped cilantro leaves.